-Pug shed lots!
+Pug shed a lots!
 Enough to collect and knit or crochet one more Pug per week!
 On the scale of 1 to 10, where 10 is the worst shedding, pugs will surely take a 10.
-Get a brush called a terminator!
-It removes their underneath down coat that sheds all the time and will not get their outer pretty coat with guard hairs.
-Also, the pug shedding habit will definitely make a (top quality) vacuum be a great friend to you.

-My fawn sheds a lot, my brother-in-law’s black one isn’t bad at all.
-They have one coat, and the fawn has 2.
+My fawn sheds a lot unlike my brother-in-law’s black Pug which isn’t bad at all.
+Black Pugs have one coats, and the fawn has 2.
 They are so sweet, it doesn’t even matter!

 – Pugs, particularly the fawn pugs – which are the majority, have a double-coating.
 The double coat implies that the pug has a short, thick outer layer (outer coat) and a soft thinner inner layer (the inner coat).